anseki/readline-sync/README.md

 ##### <a name="utility_methods-questionnewpassword-options-unmatchmessage"></a>`unmatchMessage`

 *Type:* string or others
 *Default:* `'It differs from first one.
-Hit only Enter key if you want to retry from first one.'`
+Hit only the Enter key if you want to retry from first one.'`

 A warning message that is displayed when the second input did not match first one.
 This is converted the same as the [`confirmMessage`](#utility_methods-questionnewpassword-options-confirmmessage) option.